cabify/figma-plugin-frametastic/README.md

-# Boutique
+# Frametastic
-A figma plugin to easily duplicate your frames in multiple sizes variations.
+Add your favorite frame sizes combinations to easily test your designs in different viewports.